davidyell/CakePHP-ViewBits/readme.md

 # ViewBits Component

+## Why?
-I created this basic component because I needed a way to allow certain blocks of content to be content managed without affecting the layout.
+I needed a way to allow certain blocks of content in a view to be content managed without affecting the layout.

 ## What it does
 It will hook `beforeRender()` to match a route in order to load the View Bits that you need for that route.
+So that you can include them in your views.

+## Compatability
+Compatible with CakePHP `2.x`.
+(Developed on `2.2.3`)

 ## Installation
 * Download and unzip into `app/Plugins/ViewBits`
 * ````$ git clone git@github.com:davidyell/CakePHP-ViewBits.git app/Plugin/ViewBits````
-* ````git submodule add git@github.com:davidyell/CakePHP-ViewBits.git app/Plugin/ViewBits````
+* ````$ git submodule add git@github.com:davidyell/CakePHP-ViewBits.git app/Plugin/ViewBits````

 ## Setup
 First you will need to create the database table to store your View Bits.